EveryInc/product-launch-video/README.md

 Remotion installs as a dependency via `npm install` — no global install needed.

-### A note on Remotion licensing

-[Remotion](https://www.remotion.dev) is free for individuals and organizations with up to 3 employees.
-Larger companies need a [company license](https://www.remotion.dev/docs/license) from Remotion before using it commercially.
-This repo's MIT license covers the skill workflow and scaffold code only — Remotion itself is governed by its own license.

 ## Usage

 Once installed, invoke the skill in Claude Code: